 Input from the professional field is gathered through Advisory Boards, which mainly include alumni.
 The Advisory Boards are directly connected to ESE's master programmes.
-Recommendations are discussed by ESE's Programme Management and, if applicable, used to improve the bachelor's programme as well, to ensure a good connection between the bachelor and master programme.
+As all lecturers work in practice, they can also provide valuable input from their own experience.
+Recommendations are discussed by ESE's Programme Management and, if applicable, used to improve the bachelor's programme as well, to ensure a good connection between the bachelor and master programmes.
+Lecturers noted during the site visit that input from the advisory board usually reflects their own ideas about current developments.

 Based on the interviews and the examination of underlying documentation, the committee concludes that the intended learning outcomes tie in with (inter)national requirements for this field.
 Based on an overview of the relation between courses and intended learning outcomes, the committee notes that all intended learning outcomes are covered.
 The programme also provided insight in the alignment between the intended learning outcomes and the Dublin descriptors.